FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of  Limerick City and County Council - 26th August 2024.md

 and his dedication to his community was unwavering.
 He took his duties seriously, always

-preparing meticulously for events and ensuring he represented the council with insight and--- **2**
+preparing meticulously for events and ensuring he represented the council with insight and
+---
+**2**

 grace.
 One of Denis’s significant contributions during his tenure was his focus on